- You Are Here:

 Funding for the Clackamas County Tourism-Community Partnership Program (CPP) grants comes from the County’s 6% transient room tax paid by overnight lodging visitors.

 **Eligible projects must take place within Clackamas County**

 The 2017 grant application and details can be found here.

-The 2017 deadline for grant submissions is Monday, March 6.
+The 2017 deadline for grant submissions has been extended to Sunday, April 2nd.

 Grants to be reviewed by the Wilsonville Tourism Promotion Committee on April 25 at 6 pm in the Council Chambers.